-Learn what steps you need to take to guide you through platform vendor selection and an agency partner (systems integrator) RFP process.
-Benefit from 16+ years’ experience in ecommerce projects.
+This downloadable ecommerce replatforming checklist is a step-by-step guide for ecommerce platform vendor selection and implementation agency (systems integrator) RFP process.
+Benefit from 16+ years’ experience in delivering ecommerce projects.

 In this replatforming checklist you’ll get: